rabindrakharel/pmo/docs/product_services_quotes/ENTITY_ATTRIBUTE_INLINE_DATATABLE.md

 **Don't use for:**
 - ❌ Full entity tables (use EntityDataTable)
 - ❌ Settings management (use SettingsDataTable)
-- ❌ Paginated entity lists (use EntityMainPage)
+- ❌ Paginated entity lists (use EntityListOfInstancesPage)

 ---